Getting started

 window when the task finishes instead of holding it in

-opts into a headless job that runs the harness non-interactively
+opt-in to a screenless job that runs the harness

 --wait blocks and hands back an exit code: 0 when